COVID-19 Response: What you need to know

 need assistance.
 Do not bring children unless they are the ones in need

 of care.
-Be sure to avoide bringing visitors with a cough, a fever or
+Be sure to avoid bringing visitors with a cough, a fever or unusual

 Be aware of visitor restrictions.